Blogs

 wave

-Nowruz 2025: A Celebration of Renewal and Hope
+Nowruz 2025: A Fresh Start, Full of Hope

-Nowruz is celebrated across a vast geographical area, including parts of Central Asia, the Middle East, the Caucasus, the Balkans, and South Asia.
-In many countries, it's a national holiday.
-The Parsi community in India, for example, observes Nowruz with special prayers at the Fire Temple and a delicious celebratory feast.
-Central to the festivities is the Haft-Seen table, adorned with seven symbolic items, each beginning with the Persian letter "S," representing hope, health, and prosperity.
+Nowruz isn't just a Persian thing; it's celebrated across a huge area, from Central Asia to the Middle East, the Caucasus, the Balkans, and even parts of South Asia.
+In many places, it's a national holiday, which is pretty amazing.
+I've heard incredible stories from friends in India's Parsi community about their Nowruz celebrations, including special prayers at the Fire Temple and some seriously delicious feasts!
+But one of the most recognizable parts of Nowruz is the Haft-Seen table – seven symbolic items, all starting with the Persian letter "S," that represent hope, health, and prosperity for the new year.
+It's a beautiful tradition.

 FAQ